 - Click on the menu (upper arrow in illus.) and select IAM & Admin→ Service accounts (lower arrow in illus.).

-- Enter a Name or (upper arrow in illus.).
+- Enter a Service account name (upper arrow in illus.).
 The Service account ID will be generated in the form of an email address (lower arrow in illus.).
-It must be entered in the Management console later, under Service account e-mail address (see below).
+It must be entered in the Administration Portal later, under Service account e-mail address (see below).

 - This creates a pair that comprises a public and a private key for your service account.
 Save it in a safe place, because there is no other copy of this key (right arrow in illus.).

 - In addition, you will be shown the password of the private key once here (left arrow in illus.).
 Note the password.

 - Then click on Done.